 Data collectors are an integral part of test development because you provide the clinical, standardization, and reliability samples that help us create our products.
 Common professional titles of our data collectors are clinical psychologists, neuropsychologists, psychometricians, school psychologists, and other mental health professionals.

-PAR is currently collecting normative, reliability, and validity data for a number of new products in development.
+PAR is currently collecting normative, reliability, and validity data for several new tests in development.
 Data collectors are responsible for obtaining test subjects based on the specific project needs as outlined by the Data Collection Coordinator and are compensated on a “per case” basis that varies with each project.

 We hope that you will consider working with PAR to develop the next generation of psychological assessment materials.
 Together, we can create connections and change lives.

-Melissa A. Messer, MHS (email@example.com)
+Melissa Messer, MHS

 16204 North Florida Avenue

 The purpose of PAR’s Data Program, a research program launched by PAR in 2020, is to gather additional data on our existing tests with the goal further validating our instruments as well as identifying and developing product enhancements and features that will allow our customers to better meet the needs of those they serve.

 In alignment with the Standards for Educational and Psychological Testing (American Educational Research Association, American Psychological Association, & National Council on Measurement in Education, 2014), PAR has always emphasized fairness in all aspects of test development across diverse populations and contexts.
 However, one real challenge in product development is having access to these populations.
 We invite clinicians, research, and other professionals to partner with PAR to advance the breadth and scope of solutions we are able to provide across a wide range of populations, with a focus on underserved populations.